ZhangYigeng/DL4SRL/README.md

 Please find dataset in folder 'Data'.

 File folder 'Preprocess' contains some files for raw data preprocessing, can just simply ignore it.

+For word embeddings, please find in https://www.dropbox.com/sh/1vy4h23sjsmen2u/AAARUD4gNUEC0OJvZuaSwZTta?dl=0 to download all the files as pre-trained word embedding.